xbeat/Machine-Learning/README.md

 Text Analysis with Machine Learning in Python

 Machine learning techniques have revolutionized text analysis, enabling computers to understand and process human language with remarkable accuracy.
 This presentation explores common ML methods for text analysis using Python, providing practical examples and code snippets to illustrate key concepts.

+## Avoiding Data Leakage in Cross-Validation

+Cross-Validation Data Leakage

+Data leakage occurs when information from the validation set influences model training, leading to overoptimistic performance estimates.
+This common pitfall happens when preprocessing steps like scaling or feature selection are performed before splitting the data.

 ## Neural Machine Translation with Python